Careers and Employability

 American Studies emphasises a flexible approach to learning academic subjects and practical skills, enhanced by the opportunity to live and study in America for a year.

 To ensure that our graduates receive the best preparation for the workplace, we ensure that our courses teach a wide range of transferable skills.
 Our students are trained in group work, oral presentations, and numeracy, as well as writing, research and analytical skills.
-In 2012, we are also introducing new careers workshops leading to a Certificate for Employability.
+In 2012, we introduced new careers workshops leading to a Certificate for Employability.

 Some students decide to do a year of further training after their degree, to qualify for a particular profession like Law or Accountancy, taking a vocational Masters course in Journalism or Publishing, completing a teaching qualification, or an academic Masters course to specialise in a particular area of study.